|Weather & Climate 1240

 The course is cumulative in nature which means that to move to a new topic,

 the past topic(s) must be known.
+The cumulative section is over ALL material:

 You have several days to several weeks to complete the online quizzes.